Jump to:

 Epidemiology including risk factors and primary prevention

-Prevalence of osteoporotic VCFs in people between the ages of 50-79 is anywhere between 12%-40%.
+The prevalence of osteoporotic VCFs in people between the ages of 50-79 is anywhere between 12%-40%.
 Over 750,000 new osteoporotic VCFs occur each year in the United States, over a third of which become chronically painful.
-Those at increased risk include post-menopausal woman, smokers, thin or frail individuals with low body fat or those with chronic steroid useage.
+Those at increased risk include post-menopausal woman, smokers, thin or frail individuals with low body fat or those with chronic steroid usage.
 Primary prevention includes avoiding first and secondhand smoke, participation in regular weight-bearing exercise, lowering alcohol consumption as well as increasing calcium and vitamin D intake.
 Premenopausal calcium intake may be just as important as that amount taken postmenopausally.2,4

-Traumatic fractures affecting the thoracolumbar spine most commonly occurs after blunt trauma, and the incidence ranges from 2-6 percent of those who sustain such an injury.4 The age distribution is bimodal.
+Traumatic fractures affecting the thoracolumbar spine most commonly occur after blunt trauma, and the incidence ranges from 2-6 percent of those who sustain such an injury.4 The age distribution is bimodal.
 Peaks are seen in age groups between 15 to 29 and greater than 65.5

 Metastases arising from breast, lung, prostate, and thyroid carcinomas are well known to cause pathologic fractures of the spine.
 Primary tumors such as multiple myeloma and lymphoma may result in this condition as well.
 Up to 30% of patients with skeletal metastases may experience pathologic vertebral fractures.6 Breast and prostate cancer patients that receive adjuvant hormone therapy with aromatase inhibitors, and androgen deprivation therapy, respectively, suffer bone loss, increasing their risk of fracture.7